-You can eat all you need to feel satisfied – there’s no calorie counting required, ever.
+On low carb you can eat all you need to feel satisfied – there’s no calorie counting required.
 No products.
+No obsolete fear of natural fats.
 No pills.
 No surgery.
 Just real food.

-A low-carb diet means you eat fewer carbohydrates and a higher proportion of fat.
-This is often called a low-carb, high-fat diet (LCHF).
+A low-carb diet means that you eat fewer carbohydrates and a higher proportion of fat.
+This can also be called a low-carb, high-fat diet (LCHF) or a keto diet.

 Most importantly, you minimize your intake of sugar and starches.
 You can eat other delicious foods until you are satisfied – and still lose weight.

 There are solid scientific reasons why low-carb diets works.
 When you avoid sugar and starches, your blood sugar stabilizes and levels of the fat-storing hormone insulin drop.
 This increases fat burning and makes you feel more satiated, reducing food intake and causing weight loss.3

 - Eat: Meat, fish, eggs, vegetables growing above ground and natural fats (like butter).

 - Avoid: Sugar and starchy foods (like bread, pasta, rice, beans and potatoes).